inside

 • Only a small amount of maintenance is required.

-• Acquisition is comparatively cheap, as there are no additional development costs (such as a deep borehole).
+• Comparatively cheap purchase, as there are no additional development costs (such as a deep borehole).

 • The air/water heat pump does not require a permit.

-• Installation is flexible and can be indoors or outdoors.
+• Installation is flexible and can take place indoors or outdoors.

 • Only a small amount of maintenance is required.